alepuliani/greenbites/README.md

 - _FavoriteRecipes.jsx_: Displays the user’s favorite recipes saved in local storage.
 - _RecipeDetails.js_: Displays detailed information about a selected recipe, including ingredients and preparation steps.

-3. **React Context API**: Centralized state management is handled with React Context, ensuring consistent data management across components and routes.
+3. **Redux**: Centralized state management is handled with Redux, ensuring consistent data management across components and routes.

 4. **Axios**: For making API requests to fetch recipe data.